-4.3 unless otherwise agreed with the Participant, Demand Response shall be deemed to be unavailable from a Site(s) / Group during each Accepted Arming Window, Accepted Availability Window (or part thereof) and/or other period of time previously notified, or deemed to be notified, as being available that overlaps with a Recovery Period or in respect of any Accepted Arming Window, Accepted Availability Window or other period of time previously notified, or deemed to be notified, as being available (or part thereof) which, were Demand Response to be despatched during such Accepted Arming Window, Accepted Availability Window (or part thereof) or other period of time previously notified, or deemed to be notified, as being available, would exceed the relevant Weekly Limit.
+4.3 unless otherwise agreed with the Participant, Demand Response shall be deemed to be unavailable from a Site / Group during each Accepted Arming Window, Accepted Availability Window (or part thereof) and/or other period of time previously notified, or deemed to be notified, as being available that overlaps with a Recovery Period or in respect of any Accepted Arming Window, Accepted Availability Window or other period of time previously notified, or deemed to be notified, as being available (or part thereof) which, were Demand Response to be despatched during such Accepted Arming Window, Accepted Availability Window (or part thereof) or other period of time previously notified, or deemed to be notified, as being available, the Minimum Utilisation Period in respect of such despatch would exceed the relevant Weekly Limit.

 5. Where:

-5.1 WPD has determined, in accordance with paragraph 4.1 above, that Demand Response is not available for despatch from a Site(s) / Group, then it shall notify the Participant of this as soon as reasonably practicable thereafter.
+5.1 WPD has determined, in accordance with paragraph 4.1 above, that Demand Response is not available for despatch from a Site / Group, then it shall notify the Participant of this as soon as reasonably practicable thereafter.
 Upon such notification (and without prejudice to paragraph 5 of Schedule 3), the Participant shall investigate and shall provide a report to WPD setting out the reasons why Demand Response was unavailable for despatch;

 5.2 the Participant operates the Manual Override to trigger emergency withdrawal of Demand Response during an Accepted Arming Window, Accepted Availability Window or other period of time or if no Demand Response is provided for a period of time following an Instruction from WPD, then the Participant shall, as soon as practicable thereafter, provide a report to WPD setting out the reasons why such Manual Override was operated or Demand Response not provided following an Instruction.

-6. WPD may, in any Accepted Arming Window, Accepted Availability Window or other period of time in respect of a Site(s) / Group which has not been declared or deemed to be unavailable at that time, issue a notice (an "Instruction") requiring the Participant to provide Demand Response, or may itself remotely despatch Demand Response from that Site(s) / Group.
+6. WPD may, in any Accepted Arming Window, Accepted Availability Window or other period of time in respect of a Site / Group which has not been declared or deemed to be unavailable at that time to provide Services, issue a notice (an "Instruction") requiring the Participant to provide Demand Response, or may itself remotely despatch Demand Response from that Site / Group.

 7. Where WPD remotely despatches Demand Response this shall be notified by Central Control to the Participant and shall, unless otherwise agreed between WPD and the Participant, operate continuously for a minimum of the declared (or deemed declared) Minimum Utilisation Period until the earlier of: